Undermining the Constitution: The US Administration's Attack on the Rule of Law

 - Demanded that Columbia University, among other things, oust the head of an academic department and place the department under academic receivership headed by the White House for five years or else lose over $400 million in federal funding.

 - Sent a list of demands to Harvard University, including allowing a federally-approved audit of student and faculty groups’ “viewpoints,” and reform departments or admit more students until they achieve “viewpoint diversity.”
 Harvard rejected these demands and, in response, the Trump Administration froze over $2.2 billion in federal funding to the college.
-President Trump later threatened to revoke the school’s tax-exempt status and the Department of Education accused Harvard of failing to report donation records, something the college denies.
+President Trump said he will revoke the school’s tax-exempt status and the Department of Education accused Harvard of failing to report donation records, something the college denies.

 - The White House blocked the Associated Press from attending Oval Office and Air Force One press events because the outlet advised its journalists to retain the usage of “The Gulf of Mexico” rather than the president’s preferred “Gulf of America.”
 The government cannot force an individual or group to use specific words.
 A federal judge ruled that punishing the AP for their policy represents a violation of free speech, but the White House again blocked the Associated Press from covering its events.